vermouthyyj/MovieApp/README.md

 # MovieApp

 Welcome to the Movie App!
-This application allows users to browse, search, and view details about movies from different providers.
+This application allows users to browse and view details about movies from different providers.
 Currently we have two prividers **cinemaworld** and **filmworld**.
 The app enable user to get the cheapest price for movies from these two providers in a timely manner.

 The Movie application's web interface is hosted on Netlify, accessible via the following link: [MovieApp](https://65ce0e9eb58a78071c7ded32--lucky-naiad-10e2f2.netlify.app/)